aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/festival-and-fast-day-readings/jewish/shavuot-readings/the-story-of-toviyah-for-the-second-day-of-shavuot.html.md

 <hr />

 <div class="english" style="font-size: 1.2em;">
-I have set here Ḥakham Moses Gaster's transcription and his English translation of a medieval Jewish adaptation of the story of Toḇiyah (a/k/a Toḅit).
+I have set here Ḥakham Moses Gaster's transcription and his English translation of a medieval Jewish adaptation of the story of Toḇiyah (a/k/a Toḇit).
 I've made some light changes to Gaster's translation, mostly in removing the high english and re-hebraicizing Anglicized names.
 Isaac Gantwerk Mayer has kindly taken my transcription and applied his skills in adding niqqudot and t'amim so that this Megillat Tobit for the second day of Shavuot may be chanted.

 The earliest texts of Toḇiyah can be found in Aramaic and these served as the basis for translations into Greek, Syriac, Latin, and Hebrew.
 Gaster published this short Hebrew version ("for reading on Shavuot") along with a longer Hebrew translation that is closer to what was found in an Aramaic version which Adolf Neubauer had published about twenty years prior.
 In his introduction to his 1897 publication of this manuscript, Moses Gaster writes,